gianni0907/crowd_navigation_tiago/README.md

 roslaunch my_tiago_controller nmpc_controller.launch
 ```

-Note that the position of the obstacles for this module is independent from the humans position specified in the file `my_tiago_controller/worlds/5_humans.world`.
+Note that the position of the obstacles for this module is independent from the humans position specified in the file `.world` file.
 Thus, if you modify the humans position, you need to properly update also the corresponding variable in `my_tiago_controller/src/my_tiago_controller/Hparams.py`.
 When the node is shutdown, relevant data are logged in a `.json` file located in `/tmp/crowd_navigation_tiago/data` folder, with the name specified in `my_tiago_controller/src/my_tiago_controller/Hparams.py`

 To set a desired TIAGo target position: